linto-ai/documentation-website/docs/stack/postinstall.md

 2. On the pop-up window, you must enter a serial number which is the unique id of the device.

 3. You can now go to the __Devices application view__ and click on `Create a device application`
 4. You may fill the App name, its description, select your newly created device.
-Select the default workflow template, choose your language and select the STT service we created previously let the streaming and Large vocabulary file fields to none and select Create a new tock application in the final field.
+Select the default workflow template, choose your language and select the STT service we created previously, let the streaming and Large vocabulary file fields to none and select Create a new tock application in the final field.

 5. Tap `Deploy` and you first application is now created.